-Hello, friends in this article I am going to tell you about ” The different techniques of heat treatment of steel” This principle based on the fact that change takes place in the internal structure of steel at a specific temperature.
+Hello, friends in this article I am going to tell you about ” The different techniques of heat treatment of steel” This principle is based on the fact that change takes place in the internal structure of steel at a specific temperature.

-Hard and brittle iron carbide doesn’t become fully combined with iron, however, a temperature until reached about 800°c.
+Hard and brittle iron carbide doesn’t become fully combined with iron, however, a temperature reached about 800°c.

 If the steel is heated further, there will be no change in temperature this is due to the fact heat applied is consumed to bring the structure and chemical change in the steel.

 After this point, the temperature further rises again.
-If the steel is removed from heat and allowed to pull a point appears to be arrested and temperature even may rise slightly and such point is called coalescence point.
+If the steel is removed from heat and allowed to pull a point appears to be arrested and temperature even may rise slightly and such a point is called coalescence point.

 The different techniques of heat treatment of steel are given below:-